BeCre11how/soco3/README.md

 - print memory at certain address
 - print the range from initial address to end address including end

-to achieve the above described behaviour the user can for example run m, for option 1, m 2 for option 2 and m 2 10 for option 3
+to achieve the above described behaviour the user can for example run `m`, for option 1, `m 2` for option 2 and `m 2 10` for option 3

 ### 4.2 Breakpoint Addresses
 For this feature to be enabled the user needs to run the vm_break.py.
 The user now has the following options:
 - set a breakpoint at the specified address
 - clear a breakpoint at the specified address

-to run this feature the user only has to specify b 2, to set a breakpoint at address 2, or c 2, to clear a breakpoint at address 2
+to run this feature the user only has to specify `b 2`, to set a breakpoint at address 2, or `c 2`, to clear a breakpoint at address 2

 ### 4.3 Command Completion
 Only vm_extend.py has to be run, it also works with vm_break.py.
 The user can now type any leading matching characters of the commands he wants to execute